udexon/SMMP/NoBigData.md

 2 => 'array: A shv: array: B shv: array: C shv: ig/B*.html glob: alike_user_shortcode nl:
 A B C 3sort: A rshv: ON ECHO bv: ncolsb psb: table: body: html: ec: ;', )
 ```

+In a typical 5GL/PHP command list (equivalent to Forth "word list"), a word with a colon suffix `:` denotes a PHP native function.
+Other words could be a "colon definition word" (CDW) i.e. defined using colon definition, which is composed of native PHP functions or other CDWs.
+The remain type of tokens would be literal or variables (used by functions as reference to arrays or variables).